Vitols999/QMS-WIKI/DevelopingDocumentation.md

     be used for minor changes like correcting a typo!**

-    One reason for discouraging online editing is that it causes the Bitbucket server to use a stereotype "`Edited online`" commit message which doesn't convey any real information as to **why** a particular change was made to the wiki repository.
+    One reason for discouraging online editing is that it causes the Github server to use a stereotype "`Edited online`" commit message which doesn't convey any real information as to **why** a particular change was made to the wiki repository.
 But keeping track of why a change was introduced is one of the benefits of maintaining the wiki as a _Mercurial_ repository at all.
-Another reason for discouraging online editing is that the Bitbucket server does neither check the contents of your file nor update its navigation bars.
+Another reason for discouraging online editing is that the Github server does neither check the contents of your file nor update its navigation bars.
 So either don't use online editing at all or only use it for really trivial changes.